 The independent, non-governmental body that regulates the finance industry, including mortgages.

 A friendly society (also sometimes called a mutual) is a non-profit making organisation whose profits are shared with its policyholders (minus running costs), instead of paying dividends to shareholders like a high-street bank does.
-They’re an old and established type of financial organisation that stretches back centuries.
-The idea is to give members life assurance and help them out during times of illness or unemployment.
+They date back to before even the creation of the welfare state, and have a strong heritage of helping their members.
+The idea is to give members saving plans (ISA, JISA, LISA, Bond etc.) as well as life assurance, and help them out during times of illness or unemployment.
 Now that’s what friends are for!
 A friendly society is a good option for many people – especially those who want to feel included and part of a financial community.

 Nothing to do with washing machines, or any kind of domestic appliance for that matter.
 A front-end load is the initial admin and/or commission charge made when you invest in a unit trust, life-assurance company, or any other kind of investment fund.